-- The welding program starts.
-At the same time, the output "Solenoid valve" is set (refer to page 6-15).
-If programmed, the 1.SQZ starts running. - SQZ starts.
-Until the end of the SQZ, it is possible to interrupt the welding process by resetting "Start". - The start of the SQZ depends on the pressure feedback.
-For more information, please refer to page 5-7. - The programmable schedule of the signal "freely programmable output 1" (see page 6-21) begins contemporarily with the SQZ. - Within the SQZ, the timer checks, by measuring the ohmic resistance, whether the connected measurement circuit is faultless or not.
-In case of an error (refer to page 5-11), the timer interrupts the welding program and deletes the output signal "Control ready". - 3.
-If "Start" continues to be high after the end of the SQZ, Interlock starts in single and repeat mode.
-While in Interlock, the 1., 2., and 3.WLD run even after resetting "Start".
-After resetting "Start" in seam mode, only a current cycle that has already begun will be finished. - Weld times can be interrupted by the input signal "External end of weld time" (see page 6-7) or by opening the stop circuit (see page 5-16) (even if Interlock is active). - Whether the weld times are executed with or without welding current depends on the input signal "Weld on external" (refer to page 6-6). - 4.
+- 1. The welding program starts.

+If programmed, the 1.SQZ starts running. - SQZ starts.Until the end of the SQZ, it is possible to interrupt the welding process by resetting "Start". - The start of the SQZ depends on the pressure feedback.
+For more information, please refer to page 5-7. - Within the SQZ, the timer checks, by measuring the ohmic resistance, whether the connected measurement circuit is faultless or not.

+In case of an error (refer to page 5-11), the timer interrupts the welding program and deletes the output signal "Control ready".

+- 3. If "Start" continues to be high after the end of the SQZ, Interlock starts in single mode.
+While in Interlock, the 1., 2., and 3.WLD run even after resetting "Start". - After resetting "Start" in seam mode, only a current cycle that has already begun will be finished. - "Interlock" can be interrupted only by opening the stop circuit (see page 5-14). - Whether the weld times are executed with or without welding current depends on the input signal "Weld on external" (refer to page 6-5). - 4.
 HLD runs. - 5.
-The output "Weld complete" (refer to page 6-16) acknowledges the weld schedule.)
+The output "Weld complete" (refer to page 6-14) acknowledges the weld schedule.

-Interlock in single and repeat mode
+Interlock in single mode